pkuzan/aws-basics/lab/aws-basics.md

 ```
 mvn package
 ```
 Copy the newly created zip file to S3 as in the step above.
 Create a new Deployment as above.

 #### Test the Endpoint
-The load balancer URL was discovered in an above task.
+Enter this URL into your browser, the load balancer URL was discovered in a task above.

 ```
 ${load-balancer-url}/api/echo?input=hello